klayf96/routeros-cloudflare-ddns/README.md

 ### 🚀&nbsp; Features
 - Efficient as it runs on DHCP Client level.
 - Cloudflare DNS ID is automatically retrieved, and TTL and Proxied values are preserved as existing settings.
-- Supports both IPv4 and IPv6 addresses, and automatically selects DNS record type (A or AAAA) depending on the version.
+- Supports IPv4 addresses.
+(IPv6/SLAAC prefix delegated addresses are not supported yet.
 - It consists of simple code, so it runs smoothly even on low-end devices.
 (Tested on hAP ac lite)
 - Written for RouterOS v7, no external parsing script is required.